Arriving by cruise ship

-You may not be allowed to board your flight or cruise to New Zealand if you do not have a valid passport, the right visa or an NZeTA.
+To board your flight or cruise to New Zealand you need a valid passport or travel document, and have the right visa or an NZeTA.

 When you check in you must show that you: